 My audience— I choose not to define it too narrowly, yet I’m sure it exists according to some vague parameters.
 I like to think my style, fictional or otherwise, could appeal to anyone.
 But I do often write about imaginary places, people, and events to a degree of fictitiousness that exceeds simply “this is the real world, with fake things happening in it.”
 I’m sure I reference certain things that not everyone knows about.
 I can’t be published by every company, in every quarterly.
 There are some things I won’t write because I think they’re boring or disgusting or pointless, and yet those things are someone else’s favorite.
 There are other things I write in abundance that, I guess, people might find controversial or horrific or needlessly iconoclastic, and I will admit that I take some pleasure in never saying what I’m “supposed” to say, although I also have no desire to shock or offend or prove myself “politically incorrect.”
 I write sex.
 I write really queer sex.
 I write bizarre violence, and violence grounded in terrifyingly common real world situations.
 So, I suspect most of the people who’d like my writing may also have a preference for spec fic, sci fi, fantasy, et al., or for erotica, or for radical politics, or gritty drama.
 But you might just like “literary fiction,” so called.

 I think classifying everything into genres and tropes gets ridiculous after a while.
-I understand making loose categories so that publishers and booksellers can keep their inventory organized, help people find specific sorts of things they’d like to read about, etc., but seriously, there are people who make up words like “clockpunk,” to differentiate a fantasy/historical clockwork-tech aesthetic from steampunk?
-Actually, clockpunk is a cute word, but sometimes writers get so hooked on doing things in a highly specified type of setting, or on twisting a particular trope, that you get weird trends where suddenly everyone is publishing permutations of a theme that’s so niche it kind of destroys the point of its first writers’ vision, which was to be unique.
-Throw too many labels onto something, and no matter how distinctive it fundamentally is, you’ve covered it up with a distillation of itself.
+I understand making loose categories so that publishers and booksellers can keep their inventory organized, help people find specific sorts of things they’d like to read about, etc., but sometimes writers get so hooked on doing things in a highly specified type of setting, or on twisting a particular trope, that you get weird trends where suddenly everyone is publishing permutations of a theme that’s so niche it kind of destroys the point of its first writers’ vision, which was to be unique.
+Either way, I don’t find any one genre to be better than others.
+Most of my writing would count as science fiction, some as essentially fantasy or horror, but the setting relies on the theme, not the reverse.

 As a reader, I’m a masochist, so as a writer, I’m a sadist.
 I love when a book— or a movie, or any other narrative— devastates me completely.
 I want to wreck people who enjoy being wrecked.
-That said, I also like to balance bad with good.
+That said, I also like to balance pain with joy.
 Some things I write are meant to speak to the shitty reality that we all belong to.
 Other things I write are meant to speak to ways we can transform and transcend our current circumstances.
-So I must warn that my protagonists aren’t always good people, and when they are, they don’t always win.
+So I must warn that although my protagonists usually have a reasonable moral compass, they don’t always win.
 In fact sometimes they will distinctly lose.
 And it will be awful and traumatic and familiar.
-But sometimes I let the goodies win.
-I’m not a nihilist.
+But I’m not a nihilist.
 I believe in portraying the improbable realistically, and also in taking the real to improbable (but still possible) extremes.

 Sometimes to be a contemporary novelist it seems like you have to include at least one requisite sex scene.
 Bonus points if it’s not really all that sexy but the narrative suggests that now is still the part where you hold the book with one hand.
 This bothers me because writing sex is important in representing the full array of human experiences, but it doesn’t have to be fun sex, it doesn’t have to be arousing, it doesn’t have to conform to certain standards, it doesn’t have to break certain standards, or what have you.
 On the flip side, too, if you’re going to write supposedly arousing sex, you should make it… you know… arousing.